hamkuu/hamkuu/README.md

 ## Overview

-Hello, I am Hirokoma, a.k.a Haoju, a professional Python developer located in Tokyo.
+Hello, I am Hirokoma, a professional Python developer located in Tokyo.

 I have been working on web development for seven years, specializing in Python since 2020.